 Introduction to Seasonal and Subseasonal Probabilistic Forecasts

 The probabilistic climate forecast is emerging as an important tool for weather-sensitive companies and organizations to gain value from long-range forecasts.
-The World Climate Service seasonal and subseasonal (S2S) weather forecasts emphasize probabilistic information, which is less intuitive but more powerful than the traditional style of deterministic short-term weather forecasts.
+The World Climate Service seasonal and subseasonal (S2S) climate forecasts emphasize probabilistic information, which is less intuitive but more powerful than the traditional style of deterministic short-term weather forecasts.
 It is impossible to provide forecasts of specific daily weather events more than 10 to 14 days into the future.
 Probability forecasts, however, empower quantitative decision systems, because they allow the user to calculate the financial consequences of action or inaction based on the forecasts.
 In this way, World Climate Service forecasts enable users to make precisely correct decisions in the face of uncertainty and thereby to take control of weather risk.

 The world is full of uncertainty about future outcomes, ranging from unexpected storms to accidents, elections, or unruly financial markets.
 Modeling this uncertainty through the use of probabilities and statistical inference provides the key to making better and more useful predictions, leading to more successful decisions.
 The World Climate Service relies heavily on a probability framework to convey sub-seasonal to seasonal (S2S) forecast information in the form of a probabilistic climate forecast.

 A significant challenge associated with probability forecasts is that first-time users often encounter difficulty in interpreting and using the forecast information.
 The difficulty arises because probability forecasts represent a fundamentally different kind of information from the short-range weather forecasts that are common in modern society.
 Traditional short-range weather forecasts are generally “deterministic”, meaning that the forecast shows a specific outcome (e.g. temperature or wind speed) for each day or hour.
 However, probability forecasts appear to show a wide range of possibilities and it is often not immediately clear how to use this type of information.